 The below table gives a glimpse of the different versions of PowerShell from inception

 Where can we find PowerShell in Windows?

 - The easiest way is to search in the search bar, as can see from the below image:

 The steps as follows: Start -> Type “Windows PowerShell”

 - Then a new window will open like the below image

 What all things can be done with the uses of PowerShell?

 PowerShell was designed by Microsoft as a tool that will help users to automate and resolve many administrative tasks which are otherwise needed manual intervention.
 Some of the examples of such tasks include:

 Displaying all the ports/USB devices which are installed on one system or even over the network.

-A script which will execute at the background which on the other hand might be a time-consuming task.
+A script that will execute at the background which on the other hand might be a time-consuming task.

 We can also use PowerShell as the task manager to kill the processes which are not responding or taking too much time to complete and export this entire report to an HTML format.

 PowerShell allows users to write scripts by using/combining multiple commands to automate the repetitive tasks.

 What is the difference between PowerShell and PowerShell ISE?

 If a GUI (Graphical User interface) is added to PowerShell then we get PowerShell ISE where ISE stands for Integrated Scripting Environment.
 Unlike PowerShell command line interface where one has to write all the set of commands in a line in PowerShell ISE, he/she can create, modify or run scripts by saving them.
 The ISE development tool allows users to add multiple commands which can be used to build logic for their execution.

 This tool is specifically designed for Windows Administrators who seldom execute repetitive tasks or execute commands that usually manipulate the system’s configuration.

 The below image shows how PowerShell ISE looks like: